 Some concepts I learned during a CISA course.

-A honeypot is designed to attract hackers.
+is designed to attract hackers.
 Honeypots have no production value.
 They are set up specifically for providing advance warning of a real attack, tracking the activity and keystrokes of an attacker, increase knowledge of how hackers attack systems and luring the attacker away from the real network.

 A honeynet is used for monitoring a larger and/or more diverse network in which one honeypot may not be sufficient.
 Honeynets and honeypots are usually implemented as parts of larger network intrusion detection systems.